risingwavelabs/risingwave-docs-legacy/docs/manage/dedicated-compute-node.md

 You need to restart the node to update the role.
 A role can be one of:

-- `both`: The default role is not specified.
+- `both`: The default role, if not specified.
 Indicates that the compute node is available for both streaming and serving.
 - `serving`: Indicates that the compute node is read-only and executes batch queries only.
 - `streaming`: Indicates that the compute node is only available for streaming.